-Our Performance in 2018/19
+Our Performance in 2019/20

-The Council used a range of financial and other indicators to measure performance in 2018/19.
-At the end of March, 61% of the Council's performance targets for the year had been met.
-In terms of year on year trends, 62% of measures recorded the same or improved results compared to 2017/18.
+The Council used a range of financial and other indicators to measure performance in 2019/20.
+At the end of March, 64% of the Council's performance targets for the year had been met, an increase of 3% on last year.
+In terms of year on year trends, 67% of measures recorded the same or improved results compared to 2018/19.

-The Council also exceeded its targets in a number of areas including accuracy of benefits processing; Council Tax and Business Rates collection; repeat complaint levels; Major, Minor and other planning applications processed on time; fly-tipping incidents; enforcements for anti-social behaviour; and street cleanliness standards.
+The Council also exceeded its targets in a number of areas including; new benefit claims processing, sports participation, invoice processing, workplace accidents, Major, Minor and other planning applications processed on time, empty town centre shops, missed bins, volunteer hours and street cleanliness standards.

-The service areas which fell short of target include the speed of benefits processing, sickness absence, rent loss, planning enforcement, sports / leisure participation, households in temporary accommodation, and repairs performance.
+The service areas which fell short of target include the average re-let time for housing voids, sickness absence, fly tipping incidents, planning enforcement, households in temporary accommodation, and repairs performance.
+The impact of lockdown due to the coronavirus pandemic can also be seen in some of these results.

 For those measures that fell below the target set for the year we have developed actions for improvement, where feasible, as part of our performance reporting to senior managers and members.
-As well as comparing performance over time and against target, we also compare our performance with other Councils nationally through local benchmarking clubs and through the Local Government Association's (LGA) online benchmarking tool 'Inform'.
+As well as comparing performance over time and against target, we also compare our performance with other councils nationally through local benchmarking clubs and data platforms such as CFOi Insights, Place Analytics and Inform.